 CLICK HERE to watch the YouTube video.

 The first exercise is working on the range of motion in the knee.
 Sit so that you can use your hands to pull your knee up.
-Try to bend your knee as far as you can and then straighten it out.
+Try to bend your knee as far as possible and straighten it out.

 Knee Range of Motion

 Bring your heel down and then straighten it out.
-You can lift your heel, bend your knee, and bring that heel back down and straighten it out.
+You can lift your heel, bend your knee, bring that heel back down, and straighten it out.
 Try to work on the range of motion in the knee and get that range of motion back as much as you can.

-After knee procedures, it is common to avoid the full range of motion; the full straightening and bending of the knee.
-Try to stay in ranges of motion that are pain-free.
+After knee procedures, it is common to avoid the full range of motion, the full straightening, and the bending of the knee.
+Try to stay in pain-free ranges of motion.
 As you work on those ranges that are pain-free, your range of motion will keep on increasing.
-You really have to work hard to get that range of motion back in the knee.
+You must work hard to get that range of motion back in the knee.

 The second exercise is strengthening the knee isometrically at different ranges of motion.
 Isometrics are very safe contractions.
+In an isometric contraction, the muscles around the joint activate, but the joint is not moving.
 This contraction is preferred when it comes to rehabilitating an injury.
-In an isometric contraction, the muscles around the joint are activating but the joint is not moving.

 I had Donnalee demonstrate this with the Bodyweight Deadlift at different knee ranges of motion.
 In doing this, you will need to pick a range of motion.

-Focus on the movement happening in the hip, bending down and then coming back up.
+Focus on the movement in the hip, bending down and coming back up.
 Do a couple of repetitions at that range of the knee.

 Bodyweight Deadlift with Knees slightly bent

-If we can strengthen those glutes by working on the other extension joint like hip extension, it will help the knee.
-You can go through different positions even deeper but not leaning forward.
+If we can strengthen those glutes by working on the other extension joints like hip extension, it will help the knee.
 Try to lean back and go through the bodyweight deadlift movement.
+You can go through different positions even deeper but not lean forward.

-You can use a loop tubing or handle tubing as you go through the Single Leg Tubing Leg Press.
+You can use a loop or handle tubing through the Single Leg Tubing Leg Press.

 Single Leg Tubing Leg Press

 In a seated position, go through the leg press movement.
-Straighten your leg out and then return back.
-Try to work your knee throughout as much range of motion that you can that is pain-free.
+Straighten your leg out, and then return.
+Try to work your knee throughout as much range of motion as you can that is pain-free.

 You have to determine the discomfort and painful range for you.
-Try to stay in that pain-free range, and then keep on building up as you do more movements.
+Stay in that pain-free range, and then keep building up as you do more movements.

 With the resistive tubing, it allows us to go through the other contractions of the muscle:

-- Eccentric contraction – the muscles are contracting but they are elongating and the joint is moving.
+- Eccentric contraction – the muscles contract but elongate, and the joint moves.

 There you go.
-If you are looking to quickly recover from your knee injury, make sure to incorporate those three exercises.
-First, work on the range of motion which is super important.
+If you want to recover from your knee injury quickly, incorporate those three exercises.
+First, work on the range of motion, which is super important.
 Second, work on the knee isometrically, which we did with the bodyweight deadlift with the knee at different ranges of motion.
 Thirdly, work on the Single Leg Tubing Leg Press.

 Thank you very much for the question in the Exercises For Injuries Secret Facebook group.
 The Facebook Secret Group is for anyone who has purchased one of my products.
-They are invited into this Facebook Secret Group page where I check in every single day and answer people’s questions about the program that they are doing, or any questions that they have outside of the program.
-I hope to see you in the Facebook Secret Group page.
+They are invited into this Facebook Secret Group page, where I check in daily and answer people’s questions about the program they are doing or any questions they have outside of the program.
+I photo see you on the Facebook Secret Group page.

 Rick Kaselj, MS

-If you are suffering from nagging injury caused by knee pain or soreness, then it’s time for you to take charge of your Knee Pain and eliminate it safely.
-Click here to grab your own copy of the Knee Pain Solved program.
+If you are suffering from a nagging injury caused by knee pain or soreness, then it’s time to take charge of your Knee Pain and eliminate it safely.
+Click here to grab your copy of the Knee Pain Solved program.